People of Bethlehem,

 - offering our resources for the mission and ministry of Bethlehem.

-Because we love our neighbors and many typical worship practices pose significant risk of transmission, we will be refraining from some practices at this time.
-As we begin in the sanctuary worship, we will not be:
+Because we love of our neighbors and many typical worship practices pose significant risk of transmission, we will be refraining from some practices at this time.
+As we worship in the sanctuary, we will not be: